KSSWSept20/tp/docs/DeveloperGuide.md

    a.
 Prerequisites: The user is viewing the contacts list.
 There is at least 1 person in the contacts list.

    b.
 Test case: `unarchive 1`<br>
-   Expected: Result display shows error message: “This command can only be used while viewing the archived list.”
+   Expected: Result display shows error message: `This command can only be used while viewing the archived list`.
 No person is unarchived.

 ### Adding a new reservation
 1. Adding a new reservation for the first person in the displayed person list